IBM/storage-fusion/AI/quickstarts/fusion-developerhub/QUICKSTART.md

 git commit -m "Configure Fusion Developer Hub for production cluster"

 # Push to your forked repository (default: master branch)
-git push origin master
+git push origin <branch-name>
 ```

-> **Note:** By default, the Application CR uses `master` branch (`targetRevision: master`).
-If you want to use a custom branch, create your branch, commit there, and update `targetRevision` in the Application CR to match your branch name.
+> **Note:** This guide assumes you are working from the branch created in Step 1.
+By default, the Application CR uses `master` branch (`targetRevision: master`).Ensure the `targetRevision` field matches the branch that you push to your repository.

 **Step 6: Deploy to Your Cluster**